BuzzFeed News: Awards and recognition

 BuzzFeed News received a 2016 National Magazine Award in the category of Public Interest.
 Other awards won by BuzzFeed News journalists include 2014 and 2016 National Press Foundation awards, 2015 Sidney Award, 2017 British Journalism Award, and 2018 George Polk Award.
-BuzzFeed News staff won the 2021 award for the Pulitzer Prizes in International Reporting; in addition, BuzzFeed News staff were finalists for this award in 2017 and 2018 and 2021.
+BuzzFeed News staff won the 2021 award for the Pulitzer Prizes in International Reporting; in addition, BuzzFeed News staff were finalists for this award in 2017, 2018, and 2021.
 BuzzFeed News also won the 2016 and 2018 Online Journalism Awards.
 BuzzFeed News was a finalist for the 2018 Goldsmith Prize for Investigative Reporting.
-In 2021, BuzzFeed News won the Pulitzer Prize for International Reporting for its coverage of the Xinjiang internment camps as a part of China's campaign against Uyghurs.
+In 2021, BuzzFeed News won the Pulitzer Prize for International Reporting for its coverage of the Xinjiang internment camps as a part of China's campaign against the Muslim Uyghurs.

-BuzzFeed News is a member of the White House press corps.
-BuzzFeed News is considered by Wikipedia editors to be a reliable source, and editors have distinguished BuzzFeed News from BuzzFeed, which has inconsistent editorial quality.
+BuzzFeed News was a member of the White House press corps.
+BuzzFeed News is considered by Wikipedia editors to be a reliable source.
+Editors have distinguished BuzzFeed News from BuzzFeed, which they note has inconsistent editorial quality.